edur409/Circumferential-Surface-Waves/README.md

 # Dispersion Curves for Circumferential Surface Waves

 The way in which a surface wave propagates (i.e. Rayleigh wave) on the surface of a curved object differs from that of an infinite flat half space.
-The curvature can cause apparent velocities not related to the true material speed of a material.
+The curvature can cause apparent velocities not related to the true speed of a material.
 Even changes in the phase of the waveforms have been reported in the literature (See Clorennec and Royer (2003) for instance).